Balletevening in three parts

 Stravinsky, Gluck, Mozart… Three influential composers meet through choreographies created to their music in this programme for fans of classical music and ballet.
-Firebirds is a new production focusing on female instincts with an ironic, grotesque undertone created to the music of Stravinsky by Marianna Venekei.
-Thierry Malandain’s Don Juan with music by Gluck is presented in Hungary for the first time, whereas two audience favourites, Petite mort and Six Dances by Jiří Kylián accompanied by Mozart’s melodies also return to the stage.
+Firebirds is a recent production focusing on female instincts with an ironic, grotesque undertone created to the music of Stravinsky by Marianna Venekei.
+Thierry Malandain’s Don Juan presenting an old topic from a new point of view with music by Gluck is also a recent addition to the company’s repertoire, whereas two audience favourites, Petite mort and Six Dances by Jiří Kylián accompanied by Mozart’s melodies also return to the stage.

 “Women innately find their own amorous nourishment like birds find seeds or fish.
 Driven by their instincts, they hover over lakes, river, seas and plains and then after complex swirling and circling manoeuvres, suddenly swoop down all at once and strike.
 At such times, their instincts and eyesight are both made marvellously evident.
 They very rarely miss, and it only infrequently occurs that the victim is stronger or more clever and able to slip out of their beaks like a tadpole from a gull’s bill.
 Then they squawk, just like a seagull, and soar upwards, hovering, circling, tirelessly and alertly.”
 Quoting this slightly ironic passage from Sándor Márai is Marianna Venekei, the choreographer of the new ballet Firebirds, based on the wonderful music of Igor Stravinsky.